(••••) In addition to radicals, anions, and cations, a fourth cla... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (••••) In addition to radicals, anions, and cations, a fourth class of reactive intermediates is carbenes.
-A neutral species, the simplest carbene has a molecular formula of CH₂ . (c) Carbenes are Lewis acids.
-Based on your answers to (a) and (b), explain this observation.
+A neutral species, the simplest carbene has a molecular formula of CH₂ . (e) Carbenes have great synthetic utility, especially in the synthesis of cyclopropanes from alkenes.
+Based on your answers to (a)–(d), show a mechanism for the cyclopropanation of cyclohexene. .

 Verified Solution